ahmedbesbes/cartoonify/README.md

 ![](./images/demo_cartoongan.png)

-_You can watch this section on Youtube_
+_You can watch this section on Youtube to learn more about GANs and the CartoonGAN model_

 <p align="center">